Aleph-Alpha/std/docs/v1/postgres.md

 - count: Pointer to an int64 where the count will be stored

-Returns an error if the query fails or nil on success.
+Returns a GORM error if the query fails or nil on success.

 Example: